deckhouse/k8s-image-availability-exporter/README.md

         image re-check interval (default 1m0s) -default-registry string
-        default registry to use in absence of a fully qualified image name, defaults to "index.docker.io" -ignored-images string
+        default registry to use in absence of a fully qualified image name, defaults to "index.docker.io" -force-check-disabled-controllers value
+        comma-separated list of controller kinds for which image is forcibly checked, even when workloads are disabled or suspended.
+Acceptable values include "Deployment", "StatefulSet", "DaemonSet", "Cronjob" or "*" for all kinds (this option is case-insensitive)
+  -ignored-images string
         tilde-separated image regexes to ignore, each image will be checked against this list of regexes -namespace-label string